 The woods beyond provide a backdrop for the entire garden.
 It is also where we compost all garden waste.

 As you step down into the lower garden, you cannot help but notice on your immediate right, our latest experiment – lotus growing.
 Begun in early April from tubers given by a generous friend.
 We are quickly learning about aquatic gardening and cannot wait to see the lotus grow and bloom.
 It’s fun sharing a project in the early stages for, while it might not look impressive right now, the young leaves rising above the water feels very promising and exciting.
 Anticipation is half the joy!

 The two grassy areas on either side of the path to the greenhouse are the native sedge Carex Appalachia – the only food source for the larvae of the Appalachian brown butterfly.
 In early spring, when the grass is still low, a few hundred F. meleagris (snakeshead fritillaria) bob their checkered bells very fetchingly.

 The greenhouse is used to keep the tender perennials safe through the winter as well as to get a jump start in spring with seeds and root cuttings.
-In the summer months it houses tomatoes and other vegetables.
+In the summer months it houses dahlias growing in pots.

-The stainless steel Dominico Bellis sculpture ‘Wind Song’ was designed, commissioned and installed five and a half years ago.
+The stainless steel Dominico Bellis sculpture ‘Wind Song’ was designed, commissioned and installed six and a half years ago.
 It echoes the movement of plants, people, wings of birds and whatever the viewer imagines.
-The past two years, it reminded us of an embrace – something we missed doing with friends and other family so much.
+The first two years of Covid restrictions, it reminded us of an embrace – something we deeply missed doing with friends and other family.

-The material catches and reflects the light and the plants themselves in interesting ways.
-Its shadows shift with the arc of the sun and adds another element to the drama in this busy space.
+The stainless steel material catches and reflects the light and the plants themselves in interesting ways.
+Its shadows shift with the arc of the sun and adds another element of drama in this busy space.